armory/docs/content/en/plugins/github-api/install/spinnaker-halyard.md

 linkTitle: Spinnaker - Halyard
 weight: 3
 description: >
   Learn how to install Armory's GitHub API Plugin in a Spinnaker instance managed by Halyard.
-The GitHub API enables your app developers to trigger a Spinnaker pipeline from a GitHub workflow.
+The GitHub API enables enhanced Spinnaker-GitHub integration.
 ---

 ## Installation overview